Drew Waters Player Props: Royals vs. Reds

 Drew Waters At The Plate

-- Waters has a home run and four walks while hitting .195.
+- Waters is hitting .182 with a home run and four walks.

-- Waters has had a base hit in seven of 12 games this season, and multiple hits once.
+- Waters has picked up a hit in seven games this season (53.8%), including one multi-hit game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.